Whatâs

 (Yellow shaded areas above indicate

-Islamist controlled area
+Islamist controlled areas)

 Any claims that the US will sit this one

-out are preposterous
+out are preposterous.

 From the New York Times yesterday: